tldr-pages/tldr/pages/common/apktool.md

 `apktool b {{path/to/directory}}`

-- Install and store framework:
+- Install and store a framework:

 `apktool if {{framework.apk}}`